IvanGlebov/IvanGlebov/README.md

 Hi, I’m @IvanGlebov

 I’m interested in web-development and embedded electronic devices.
-I'm currently studying Computer Science in ITMO University.
+I'm currently studying Computer Science at ITMO University.
 By myself I learn React/Redux and C++ on advanced level.

 I have different Arduino/ESP projects and don't mind if you'll take some code from there.
 But remember - you're not allowed to use it for commerce!